 BUILDING CONNECTIONS TO THE ARTS

 With a blend of broadcast shows, digital-exclusive stories, live concerts and pop-up performances, TPT serves as both stage and studio for the arts.
 Whether profiling Minnesota’s creative set on MN Original or showcasing the country’s wild array of musical stylings on shows such as Austin City Limits and Great Performances, TPT connects artists to our communities – and our communities to the arts.

 We also throw open the doors of our studios to host a spectrum of arts events that shine a spotlight on Minnesota’s creative culture.DISCOVER MINNESOTA ARTISTS

-TPT leverages the power of media to engage people around issues that matter in the Twin Cities, across the state of Minnesota, and nationwide.
-For the past 30 years, TPT’s statewide public affairs broadcast, “Almanac,” has informed residents, voters and policy-makers about issues facing our cities and state – ranging from politics to the environment, from health care reform to education, and with a dash of cultural pepper on the side.WATCH ALMANAC
+TPT leverages the power of media to engage Minnesotans around issues of local interest and national resonance.
+For more than 30 years, our statewide public affairs “variety show,” Almanac has informed residents, voters and policy-makers about issues facing our cities and state – ranging from politics to the environment, from healthcare reform to education, and with a dash of cultural pepper on the side.WATCH ALMANAC

 Walk the streets of any Minneapolis or Saint Paul neighborhood, and you’ll encounter a rich diversity of people who have built lives in our great state.
 No two communities are carbon-copies of each other – and the issues that most impact their lives are as varied as Minnesota’s 10,000 lakes.